-The key components of our current compensation program for our NEOs are summarized in the table below.
-Each component has a critical role in creating compensation payouts that motivate and reward strong performance and retaining the NEOs who deliver such performance.
-The Compensation Committee considers each compensation component individually and all compensation components in the aggregate when making decisions regarding amounts that may be awarded under each other compensation component.
+The key components of our current compensation and benefits programs for our NEOs are summarized in the table below.
+Each component has a critical role in motivating and rewarding strong performance and retaining the NEOs who deliver such performance.
+The Compensation Committee considers each compensation component individually and all compensation components in the aggregate when making compensation decisions.

-Compensation Element Form of Compensation Performance / Payment Criteria Purpose Base Salary Cash Individual performance and experience in the role are factors To provide fixed compensation necessary to attract and retain key executives and to offset the cyclicality in our business that may impact variable pay year to year Short-Term Incentive Cash Tied to the achievement of (i) adjusted organic earnings per share ("EPS") growth target and (ii) individual performance objectives, in each case established by the Compensation Committee To provide incentives to achieve financial performance targets and individual objectives and to reward our employees for the achievement of those targets and objectives Long-Term Incentive Performance units Time-vested RSUs Performance units cliff-vest at the end of a 3-year performance period and are tied to the achievement of 3-year financial performance targets and strategic initiatives, in each case established by the Compensation Committee To create a strong incentive to achieve our long- term financial performance targets and strategic initiatives, to align management's interests with our stockholders' interests, and to create an incentive for management to remain with Quanta Time-vested RSUs Time-vested RSUs vest over three years in equal annual installments To attract and retain key executives.
-Retirement Benefits 401(k) Matching Non-Qualified Deferred Compensation Plan N/A To provide a competitive compensation package Perquisites Executive Physical Program Annual Perquisite Allowance Corporate Housing Annual perquisite allowance may be used for tax planning, financial services, membership club dues, personal use of corporate aircraft and other benefits that may be approved by the Compensation Committee To provide a competitive compensation package and, in certain cases, to optimize an executive officer's time Relocation Package
+Compensation Element Form of Compensation Performance / Payment Criteria Purpose Base Salary Cash Individual performance and experience in the role are factors To provide fixed compensation necessary to attract and retain key executives and to offset the cyclicality in our business that may impact variable pay Short-Term Incentive Cash Tied to the achievement of performance targets related to (i) AIP Adjusted EBITDA (as defined below); (ii) AIP Adjusted EBITDA margin (as defined below); and (ii) safety, in each case established by the Compensation Committee To provide incentives to achieve annual financial and operational performance targets and to reward achievement of those targets Long-Term Incentive Performance units Performance units cliff-vest at the end of a 3-year performance period and are tied to the achievement of 3-year financial performance targets and total shareholder return as compared to a predetermined group of peer companies, in each case established by the Compensation Committee To create a strong incentive to achieve our long-term financial performance targets and strategic initiatives, to align management and stockholder interests, and to retain key executives RSUs RSUs vest over three years in equal annual installments To attract and retain key executives and align NEO and stockholder interests Retirement Benefits 401(k) Matching Non-Qualified Deferred Compensation Plan - To provide a competitive compensation package Perquisites Executive Physical Program Annual Perquisite Allowance CEO Aircraft Usage Identity Theft Protection and Monitoring - To maintain the health and safety of executives, to provide a competitive compensation package and, in certain cases, to optimize key executives' time